aslamhus/DB/README.md

 ### `select`

-`select` can take 3 parameters.
-The first parameter are the columns to select, the second is the tablename and the third optional parameter is an array of conditions.
+`select` takes two parameters with an optional third.
+The first parameter is the columns to select, the second is the tablename and the third is an optional array of conditions.

 #### Select everything